cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletExecution.rst

 .. java:method:: public void updateProcessing(long partialFinishedInstructions)
    :outertype: CloudletExecution

-   Updates the length of cloudlet that has already been completed.
+   Updates the length of cloudlet that has executed so far.

    :param partialFinishedInstructions: the partial amount of instructions just executed, to be added to the \ :java:ref:`instructionsFinishedSoFar`\ , in \ **Number of Instructions (instead of Million Instructions)**\